kant/penarth-pier-3d-model/README.md

 The most up to date full version of the model is contained in zip file '20200912 1041 penarth pier full set.zip'.

-The model is a number of different files - the root file is pier.blend.
+The model is contained in a number of different files - the root file is pier.blend.
 This file contains links to other files in sub folders.
 At the time of writing the structure is:-
 (best viewed by clicking on 'raw')

 pier.blend